ansible/ansible/docs/docsite/rst/dev_guide/developing_test_pr.rst

    Someuser wants to merge 1 commit into ansible:devel from someuser:feature_branch_name

 .. note::
    It is important that the PR request target be ansible:devel, as we do not accept pull requests into any other branch.
-Dot releases are cherry-picked manually by ansible staff.
+Dot releases are cherry-picked manually by Ansible staff.

 The username and branch at the end are the important parts, which will be turned into git commands as follows::